MinahilAzeem/lead-qualification-Automation/README.md

 # LeadIQ — AI Lead Qualification System

-> Automatically qualifies every inbound lead in under 2 minutes using AI — scores them Hot, Warm, or Cold, sends a personalized follow-up email, and logs everything to a dashboard.
+> Automatically qualifies every inbound lead in under 2 minutes using AI and scores them Hot, Warm, or Cold, sends a personalized follow-up email, and logs everything to a dashboard.
 Built as a portfolio project for my AI automation agency.

 ---